Skip to content

 • Use this option to pause your pod.

-⚠️ Be aware that it is possible that no GPU is available when you restart the pod.
+⚠️ Be aware it is possible that no GPU is available when you restart the pod.

 • Before stopping the pod copy your creations to cloud/local.

-• You can still access to pod from the console (0.5 vCPU and little memory).
+• You can still access the pod from with ssh or web console (0.5 vCPU and very little memory).

 πŸ”„ Uploading & Downloading Files